WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     Menu system overhauled - it now displays valid command line parameters, and allows the selection of Display mode and Logfile

+    Colours.CSV is now monitored while running, and valid changes will be applied dynamically.
+Any errors within the file will result in the changed version being written to Colours.OLD (overwriting any existing copy), and the default values written out again.

 (Yes, I'm British)